VELA-CLARA-software/Software/Apps/qscan/README.txt

 27th March 2019, ~1500
 First time used succesfully.
 Tested the changes of the previous versions by doing a scan with cathode removed and photodiode in place.
 Seemed to work OK

+28th March 2019, ~0030
+Just saving a version of the code used at the end of the day on 27th March, also added the MMA notebook used to plot results.